-As noted above, disturbance and removal of approximately 2.5-acres of chaparral habitat has occurred on the project site without benefit of a coastal development permit.
-This area is in addition to brush clearance that has been carried out on the site in order to provide the required fire protection clearance within a 200-foot radius around existing structures on adjacent parcels.
-The proposed development area, all structures, driveway, and turnaround will all be located within the 2.5-acre disturbed area.
-Further, the required fuel modification for the proposed residence, garage, and guesthouse will be located within the disturbed area.
-Finally, there is an area of approximately 10,000 sq. ft. area that is located outside of both the fuel modification radius for the proposed development and the brush clearance radius for the existing residence to the north.
-The applicant proposes, as part of this project, to restore the 10,000 sq. ft. area with native chaparral plant species.
+As noted above, an approximately 6,000 sq. ft. area surrounding the proposed corral was cleared of chaparral vegetation without benefit of a coastal development permit.
+The applicant proposes, as part of this project, to revegetate this cleared area with native chaparral plant species.
 In past permit actions on residential development in the Santa Monica Mountains the Commission has allowed habitat restoration within chaparral ESHA and has required disturbed chaparral ESHA to be restored, provided that restoration and revegetation is implemented successfully and in a manner consistent with all ESHA protection policies.

 Therefore, in order to ensure that the proposed revegetation is successfully implemented in a manner that is protective of chaparral ESHA, Special Condition Fourteen (14) requires the applicant to submit a final restoration/revegetation plan that includes provisions for remedial planting of native species compatible with the surrounding chaparral plant community.
-In order to ensure that the proposed restoration is successful, Special Condition Fourteen (14) requires the applicants to submit annual performance reports during a five-year monitoring period.
-If the restoration is in part, or in whole, unsuccessful, Special Condition Fourteen (14) requires the applicants to submit a revised or supplemental restoration plan.
+In order to ensure that the proposed restoration is successful, Special Condition Fourteen (14) requires the applicant to submit annual performance reports during a five-year monitoring period.
+If the restoration is in part, or in whole, unsuccessful, Special Condition Fourteen (14) requires the applicant to submit a revised or supplemental restoration plan.